rohan-paul/Awesome-JavaScript-Interviews/Node-Express/CURD-basic-setup-to-add-a-new-model.md

 ```

+#### In the above ``app.use`` line very importantly remember the first slash ('/') - because without it the slash will not be put after localhost:3000 and I will get a 404 respnse.

 #### And finally, in the project root .routes/tidalRoutes.js I will have the detailed CRUD functions for this data model

 ```js